calculuswhiz/config-files/README.md

 spawncamping-octo-tyrion
 ========================

-Some of the config/rc files I use in my Arch Linux.
+Some of the config/rc/script files I use for Linux.